A. J. Klein: New Orleans Saints

-Buffalo Bills
+Buffalo Bills (first stint)

 On March 27, 2020, the Buffalo Bills signed Klein to a three-year, $18 million contract that included $11.30 million guaranteed and a signing bonus of $1.20 million.
 The signing reunited Klein with Buffalo Bills' head coach Sean McDermott, who previously coached Klein as the Carolina Panthers' defensive coordinator.

 Klein was plugged into the starting lineup due to a nagging injury to Matt Milano.
 Despite struggling throughout much of the first half of the season, Klein had a breakout game against the heavily favored Seattle Seahawks, sacking Russell Wilson twice, including a strip sack which he also recovered that all but sealed a 44–34 win for Buffalo.

 In Week 10 against the Arizona Cardinals, Klein recorded a team high 10 tackles and sacked Kyler Murray once during the 32–30 loss.
 In Week 12, following a bye in Week 11, playing at home against the Los Angeles Chargers, Klein recorded another team high in tackles with 14.
 He also added a sack and three tackles for a loss on rookie Justin Herbert, on the way to a 27–17 Bills victory.

 Klein was named the AFC Defensive Player of the Week for his performance in Week 12.

-Klein was released by the Bills on March 8, 2022.
+Klein was released by the Bills on March 8, 2022, in a cap-clearing move.